FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-releasenotes.rst

 Configuration
 ^^^^^^^^^^^^^

 #.
-It is now possible to add custom disclaimer templates that will be visible when the user tries to retrieve an access token. for more information, see :ref:``
+It is now possible to add custom disclaimer templates that will be visible when the user tries to retrieve an access token. for more information, see :ref:`firely_auth_settings_disclaimers`.

 Database
 ^^^^^^^^